LucHermitte/alternate-lite/README.md

 OCaml, ASP... aren't concerned.

-If you see that  `g:alternates.fts` exists for the filetype to which you wish to register a new extension, then, don't forget to extend the associated list with the new extension.
+If you see that  `g:alternates.fts` exists for the filetype to which you wish to register a new extension, then:

+- override the associated list with the new extensions thank to `lh#alternate#register_extension`
+- extend the associated list with the new extensions thank to `lh#alternate#register_extra_extension`

 #### Change the extension mappings for a given project only
 If you prefer to register it only in one project, with